-The curriculum in chemistry affords the student sound training in the principles and techniques of modern chemical theory and experimentation.
+The curriculum in chemistry affords students sound training in the principles and techniques of modern chemical theory and experimentation.
 The program integrates laboratory, theoretical, and research skills to provide the range of abilities needed by the practicing chemist, and yet permits concentration in the organic, biochemical, analytical or physical subdisciplines.
-Opportunity for research through the Oak Ridge Associated Universities and National Laboratories such as Argonne, Brookhaven, Jefferson, Los Alamos, and Oak Ridge complement the curriculum.
+Oppor-tunity for research through the Oak Ridge Associated Universities and National Laboratories such as Argonne, Brookhaven, Los Alamos, and Oak Ridge complement the curriculum.

-The Major in Chemistry provides a comprehensive curriculum for students planning careers in which chemical knowledge plays a central role.
+The Majors in Chemistry provide a comprehensive curriculum for students planning careers in which chemical knowledge plays a central role.
 With careful elective choice students may pursue careers as professional chemists and enter graduate school programs that lead to a variety of research-oriented careers, or they may enter medical school or other health-related programs.